pine-vm/pine/implement/website/elm-time/README.md

 The `blobMain` function in the [`Netlify` module](./src/Netlify.elm) builds the static website for deploying on Netlify.

-The `Backend.Main` module contains a web server to support local testing.
+The `Backend.Main` module contains a web service to support local testing.